 “Our growth trajectory is exploding,” founder and CEO Ron Carson said in a statement.
 “We’re seeing increasingly larger firms open to this new level of partnership in adopting the Carson Wealth brand because they recognize the clear value they receive.”

-One recent additions to Carson Group is Ruggie Wealth, which has roughly $577 million in assets, is led by founder and President Thomas Ruggie, ChFC, CFP, and is based in Tavares, Florida.
+One recent addition to Carson Group is Ruggie Wealth, which has roughly $577 million in assets, is led by founder and President Thomas Ruggie, ChFC, CFP, and is based in Tavares, Florida.